ninuxorg/nodeshot/docs/topics/oldimporter.rst

 Deactivate oldimporter
 ======================

-When you are finished using the oldimporter module you can disable it by removing it from ``settings.INSTALLED_APPS`` and by removing/commenting the ``DATABASES['old_nodeshot']`` setting.
+When you are finished using the oldimporter module you can disable it by commenting the ``DATABASES['old_nodeshot']`` setting.

 ===========================